Restore Our Alienated Rights: Notable members

 Louise Day Hicks, the founder of the organization, firmly opposed the racial integration of schools in Boston for ten years beforehand.
 Her office served as the headquarters for ROAR, she led a majority of protests, and she responded to all letters addressed to ROAR.
 Once a fight between Hicks and fellow member Pixie Palladino broke out, members' trust in Hicks began to diminish.

 Palladino was considered to be more radical than Hicks.
 In January 1975, Palladino and eighty ROAR women stormed into a governor's commission on the status of women, dressed in "Stop Forced Busing" T-shirts.
 On March 10, 1976, Palladino began to create her own group, "United ROAR", which catered to beliefs that were more moderate than those of Hicks.

-Fran Johnnene was one of ROAR's most influential members.
+Francesca Johnnene was one of ROAR's most influential members.
 Johnnene was mostly responsible for holding meetings at her house in Hyde Park, rounding up neighbors and community members.
 Johnnene was also involved with the less radical anti-busing group, the Massachusetts Citizens Against Forced Busing, in February 1974.
 Towards the end of 1975, Johnnene left ROAR due to the increased radicalism.

 A majority of the group's members were white Boston housewives, known as "militant mothers."